TomatenKuchenDEV/docs/docs/tickets/claiming.md

 ---
 title: Claiming tickets
-description: TomatenKuchen is a multipurpose Discord bot with many common and innovative features for your server.
+description: TomatenKuchen is a multipurpose Discord bot with a lot of features for your server.
 Explains the ticket system and the claiming system.
 ---

 You can select from different modes for ticket claiming in the settings: